isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2023-04-04-post-LSB Notice: LSB Examination (Cadastral Law, Land Lot and Strata Survey) to be held on 31 July 2023.md

 description: ""
 image: ""
 ---
-The Land Surveyors Board (LSB) Examinations in the subject of cadastral law, land lot and strata lot survey is now open for applications by eligible persons. <br>
+The Land Surveyors Board (LSB) Examinations in the subjects of cadastral law, land lot and strata survey is now open for applications by eligible persons. <br>

 **A. Date/Time/Venue**